Trump’s Syria announcement blindsided many GOP supporters

 Even as Turkish bombs fell Wednesday on northern Syria, Sen. Lindsey Graham, a frequent Trump golf club buddy and a presidential educator on foreign policy, talked to the president through television appearances and Twitter.
 He warned on “Fox & Friends,” a program that Trump is known to make part of his morning routine, that he’s making the “biggest mistake of his presidency.”

-“It is never wise to abandon an ally who has sacrificed on your behalf,” Graham, a South Carolina Republican, tweeted at one point.
+“It is never wise to abandon an ally who has sacrificed on your behalf,” tweeted Graham, a South Carolina Republican.

 He was referring to U.S.-backed Kurdish forces fighting ISIS.
 But that advice might also apply to Trump’s relationship with his GOP allies, most of whom lined up in rare agreement with Democrats against the president’s Syria policy.